materialsproject/fireworks/docs/templatewritertask.rst

           opt2: stable method
         output_file: inputs.txt

 #.
-This second FireWork is identical to the first, except that we have changed the value of variables **opt1** and **opt2**.
-Thus, we have only changed the parameter values we care about when creating a new FireWork.
+This second Firework is identical to the first, except that we have changed the value of variables **opt1** and **opt2**.
+Thus, we have only changed the parameter values we care about when creating a new Firework.
 In addition, one could easily perform searches based on **opt1** and **opt2** values using MongoDB's built-in search capabilities.

 #.
 Let's reset the database, add these FireWorks to the LaunchPad, and then execute them::